sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 Two-way STUDY design
 --------------------------

 Each letter is preceeded by other letters.
-Thus, when each letter is presented is presented, there is a memory load from 0 (no other letter to remember yet) to 7 (7 letters to remember).
+Thus, when each letter is presented is presented, there is a memory load from 0 (no other letter to remember yet) to 7.
+For memory load 7, there is no condition memorize (the load for the memorize letters goes from 0 to 6 which correspond to the number of letter already memorized).
+Note that the number of letters for the condition 6 is low (a total of 31 for the *ignore* condition), which is why we only select memory load from 0 to 5 below.

 Again select
 the second *STUDY* menu item <span style="color: brown">Study → Select/Edit study design(s)</span>.
 Create a third design called *2-way design, letter type x load*.

 ![](/assets/images/studydesign21.png)

 For this design, use two independent variables, one is the type of letter and we select *ignore* and *memorize* (since *load* is irrelevant for *probe* letters).
-We also select the memory load from 0 to 7 and change the type of variable to *categorical* instead of *continous* (it would also be possible to select *continuous* but this would require using the LIMO plugin to compute statistics and plot results).
+We also select the memory load from 0 to 5 and change the type of variable to *categorical* instead of *continous* (it would also be possible to select *continuous* but this would require using the LIMO plugin to compute statistics and plot results).

 ![](/assets/images/studydesign22.png)